None of the cops from the 9th Precinct were happy about the closing of the basement bar next to their station house in the summer of 1980.

 “Anna hit me with a frying pan when I wasn’t looking.”

 “Really?”
-He had to have seen it coming.
 I could read the manufacturer’s mark on his forehead.

 “Let me guess.
 He taught you how to bump the game.”
 I had seen the scam at work.
 Vince was right.
 No one won fair and square on Mulberry Street.

 “A magician never tells his tricks.”
-Vince looked to the door and asked me, “You see my girlfriend tonight?”
+Al looked to the door and asked me, “You see my girlfriend tonight?”

 “She split with Frank the cop about an hour ago.”
 I could have said nothing, but as an Irishman I couldn’t give up the chance to get back at him for that remark about Lisa.